 Taking a ballad road, SYRUP delivers “Honey Better Half“, the best track on this release with a tender note.
 Relying on acoustic guitars, strings and a melancholic piano melody, this track shines from miles away.
 Everything that was missing in the first track was right here, although a bit inconsistent at times, but it was still here.
 Regarding the instrumental: this track is certainly a ballad, with its main focus on everything acoustic.
 This is a difficult genre to tackle, especially for singers with a weak/undeveloped technique.
 Kaji tackles it with confidence but Shimono struggles to hit some notes, especially the lower ones, sometimes sounding like he’s whispering instead of singing.
 Other than that the vocal performance was rather consistent and satisfying and matched the solid, emotional instrumental piece.
 4.5/5

-We can only hope things turn around for the next release and that either IwaD realizes that Kaji and Shimono sound best when singing with their natural vocal registry or that the instrumentals change drastically and they enlist someone else to compose something fresh for them.
-The next release will be crutial to see how SYRUP will fare amongst their fellow Rejet units.
+We can only hope things turn around for the next release and that either IwaD realizes that Kaji and Shimono sound best when singing with their natural vocal register or that the instrumentals change drastically and they enlist someone else to compose something fresh for them.
+The next release will be crucial to see how SYRUP will fare among their fellow Rejet units.

-“Sweet Labyrinth” is available for purchase for all overseas fans on CDJAPAN.
+“Sweet Labyrinth” is available for purchase at CDJAPAN.